Larry Platt – Looking back, looking forward

 Studying and working

-After three years at the steel mills Larry convinced management to send him to work at BHP’s steelworks in Newcastle and send him to the university to study chemical engineering.
-As a trainee chemical engineer with BHP, Larry gained valuable hands-on experience out in the plant while studying the theory at university.
+After three years at the Port Kembla steel mills Larry convinced management to send him to work at BHP’s steelworks in Newcastle and send him to the university to study chemical engineering.
+As a trainee chemical engineer with BHP, Larry gained valuable hands-on experience out in the plant while studying the theory at university during the evenings.

 To this day Larry is a strong supporter of practical experience for engineering students.
-His own experience convinced him that engineers should be getting their hands dirty while studying, and that they have a lot to learn from tradespeople and other workers whose day-to-day work has them on the tools.
+His own experience convinced him that engineers should be getting their hands dirty while studying, and that they have a lot to learn from tradespeople and other workers whose day-to-day work has them on the toolstools facing practical realities.

 “I believe the TAFE system is the ideal place for engineers to hone practical skills.
 TAFEs could be working hand-in-hand with universities to help us produce well-rounded engineers who know how to use the equipment they will be expecting others to use or might even be designing one day.”